Skip to main content

 Yes, 100% fruit and vegetables juices with no added sugars, fats, or salt are eligible.
 Fruit punch or fruit or vegetable juices less than 100% fruit juice or 100% vegetable juice do not qualify.

-Grantees and their participating firms are expected to comply with all award terms and conditions as well as policies and requirements laid out the RFA document and any GusNIP or SNAP/NAP policies or requirements further clarified in Q&As, memoranda, or other relevant USDA documents (including all applicable provisions of the Food and Nutrition Act of 2008 and SNAP regulations at 7 CFR 278).
+Grantees and their participating firms are expected to comply with all award terms and conditions as well as policies and requirements laid out in the RFA document and any GusNIP or SNAP/NAP policies or requirements further clarified in Q&As, memoranda, or other relevant USDA documents (including all applicable provisions of the Food and Nutrition Act of 2008 and SNAP regulations at 7 CFR 278).
 Grantees will be notified in writing of instances of noncompliance and will face serious repercussions for repeated instances of noncompliance.

 Examples of such noncompliance include, but are not limited to, failure to timely report a change of Project Director (PD), failure to provide required evaluation data to Nutrition Incentive Program Training, Technical Assistance, Evaluation, and Information Center (NTAE), allowing unapproved firms to participate in a project, and/or incentivizing ineligible products, or exchanging incentives for cash.